Chandrayaan-2: Scientists involved in the mission

+Reattempt

-In November 2019, ISRO officials stated that a new lunar lander mission is being studied for launch in August 2022; this new proposal is called Chandrayaan-3 and it would be a re-attempt to demonstrate the landing capabilities needed for the Lunar Polar Exploration Mission proposed in partnership with Japan for 2024.
-If funded, this re-attempt would not include launching an orbiter.
-The proposed configuration would have a detachable propulsion module, behaving like a communications relay satellite, a lander and a rover.
-According to VSSC director, S. Somanath, there will be more follow-up missions in the Chandrayaan programme.
+In November 2019, ISRO officials stated that a new lunar lander mission was being studied and prepared.
+It was launched on 14 July 2023; with the designation Chandrayaan-3, which was a second attempt to demonstrate the landing capabilities needed for the Lunar Polar Exploration Mission proposed in partnership with Japan for 2025.
+The new mission was designed with a detachable propulsion module, also behaving like a communications relay satellite, a lander and a rover, but with no orbiter.
+S. Somanath, the VSSC director, announced that there would be more follow-up missions in the Chandrayaan programme.